huangy10/blog-theme/docs/MATH.md

 And we also provide other optional CDNs, including the famous [CDNJS](https://cdnjs.com/).

-For MathJax, we are currently using version 2.7.1.
+For \, we are currently using version 2.7.1.

 For Katex, due to the problem described above, we are now using version 0.7.1.